mardeltri/RoboND-Rover-Project/README.md

 The main purpose of this project is to develop a program to move a Rover autonomously.
 First, we will focus on detecting navigable and non-navigable terrain.
 Later, we will program the algorithms to command the rover in order to map the navigable terrain.
-In addition, given that there are rock samples in the scenario, we will write a function to detect these rocks and a program to collect them.
+In addition, given that there are rock samples in the scenario, we will write a function to detect these rocks and we will define an autonomous mode to collect them.

 [//]: # (Image References)

-[image1]: ./misc/rover_image.jpg
+[image1]: ./misc/perspective_transform.png
-[image2]: ./calibration_images/example_grid1.jpg
+[image2]: ./misc/perspective_transform_mb.png
-[image3]: ./calibration_images/example_rock1.jpg
+[image3]: ./misc/navigable_terrain.png
+[image4]: ./misc/navigable_terrain_mb.png
+[image5]: ./misc/rock_sample_detection.png
+[image6]: ./misc/rock_sample_detection_mb.png

+[image7]: ./misc/navigable_terrain.png
+[image8]: ./misc/navigable_terrain.png
+[image9]: ./misc/navigable_terrain.png
+[image10]: ./misc/navigable_terrain.png
+[image11]: ./misc/navigable_terrain.png
+[image12]: ./misc/navigable_terrain.png

 ## [Rubric](https://review.udacity.com/#!/rubrics/916/view) Points
-### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
 ### Writeup / README